yogimogi/yodf/README.md

 2. <a href="https://github.com/yogimogi/yodf/blob/master/examples/example2_cost_function_2_variables.ipynb">A gradient descent problem for a simple cost function with 2 independent variables</a>
 3. <a href="https://github.com/yogimogi/yodf/blob/master/examples/example3_linear_regression.ipynb">A linear regression problem</a>
 4. <a href="https://github.com/yogimogi/yodf/blob/master/examples/example4_logistic_regression.ipynb">A logistic regression problem</a>
-5. <a href="https://github.com/yogimogi/yodf/blob/master/examples/example5_neural_network.ipynb">A neural network with one hidden layer</a>
+5. <a href="https://github.com/yogimogi/yodf/blob/master/examples/example5_neural_network.ipynb">A neural network with one hidden layer and one output</a>
+6. <a href="https://github.com/yogimogi/yodf/blob/master/examples/example6_neural_network_mnist.ipynb">A neural network with one hidden layer and 10 outputs (MNIST digit classification)</a>

 ## Limitiation of forward mode autodiff

 Though with forward mode autodiff, derivative of a function with one independent variables gets computed during forward pass itself and no backward pass is needed as is the case with reverse mode autodiff (generalized backpropagation), with multiple indepdent variables (say weights in a neural network), as many passes are needed as number of indepdent variables.
-So as can be seen in <a href="https://github.com/yogimogi/yodf/blob/master/examples/example3_linear_regression.ipynb">Linear Regression sample</a>, time needed by gradient descent linearly increases with increase in degree of polynomial you are trying to fit.
+So as can be seen in <a href="https://github.com/yogimogi/yodf/blob/master/examples/example3_linear_regression.ipynb">linear regression sample</a>, time needed by gradient descent linearly increases with increase in degree of polynomial you are trying to fit.
+For MNIST digit classification, this library becomes almost unusable due to large number of independent variables whose gradient needs to be computed.

 Execution times will become prohibitively high when trying to fit a model with large number of weights which is typically case with deep neural networks.